leanprover-community/blog/posts/basic-probabliity-in-lean.md

 <!-- TEASER_END -->

-The code examples will not mention imports: use `import Mathlib` in a project that depends on Mathlib (and then prune the imports with `#min_imports` if you like).
+The code examples will not mention imports and will assume that we `import Mathlib` in a project that depends on Mathlib.
 Many probability related notations are defined in the file Probability/Notation.
 Including the following two lines at the beginning of a file after the imports is generally a good idea to work with probability:
 ```lean
 open MeasureTheory ProbabilityTheory
 open scoped ENNReal
 ```
 The first line opens namespaces, which means that we will be able to omit any `MeasureTheory.` prefix from lemma names.
+We will likewise omit that prefix in this text.
 The second line makes some notations available.
 We'll talk about that further down.